Does Virima Support Pure Storage, NetApp & Arista Discovery?

 Step 1: Target identification

-The IT administrator configures discovery credentials for each storage system — SSH username and password (or key), or SNMP community string/v3 credentials.
-Discovery targets can be individual IPs, IP ranges, or imported from an asset list.
+The IT admin sets up discovery credentials for each storage system, either SSH username and password (or key) or an SNMP community string or v3 credentials.
+Discovery targets can be single IPs, IP ranges, or an imported asset list.

 Step 2: Protocol-based enumeration

-Virima connects to each storage target using the configured protocol.
-For SSH-based discovery (Pure Storage, NetApp), Virima executes a read-only command sequence against the management interface.
-For SNMP-based discovery (NetApp, Aruba), Virima polls standard and vendor-specific MIBs.
+Virima connects to each storage target with the configured protocol.
+For SSH-based discovery on Pure Storage and NetApp, it runs a read-only command sequence against the management interface.
+For SNMP-based discovery on NetApp and Aruba, Virima polls standard and vendor-specific MIBs.

 Step 3: CI population and relationship mapping

-Parsed responses are mapped to CI types in the Virima CMDB.
-Storage array, controller, and volume CIs are created or updated.
-Relationships between storage CIs and previously discovered server or network CIs are automatically generated where matching initiator or IP data is found.
+Virima maps each parsed response to a CI type in the CMDB.
+It creates or updates storage array, controller, and volume CIs, then builds relationships between storage CIs and previously discovered server or network CIs wherever it finds matching device ID or IP data.

-Virima discovery schedules are configurable to run daily, weekly, or on-demand, ensuring that the CMDB reflects changes to the storage environment as new volumes are provisioned or host mappings change.
+Teams can schedule Virima discovery to run daily, weekly, or on demand.
+This keeps the CMDB current as new volumes are provisioned or host mappings change.

-Summary: Virima Storage and Network Discovery Capabilities (v6.1.1)
+Storage and Network Discovery Coverage in Version 6.1.1

 | Category | Vendor | Platform | Protocol | CI Types Discovered |